Close

 Assembling your family’s medical information

-Tell your doctor everything you do know about your background, including your race or ethnicity, to stay one step ahead of any potential conditions.
-Ask your family members about their medical histories, particularly any major issues they’ve faced, so that you can pass along accurate information to your physician.
+Share your complete background, including race or ethnicity, with your doctor to stay one step ahead of any potential conditions.
+Gather and relay your family’s medical history, especially major issues, to provide accurate information to your physician.

 If there’s adoption in your family, hunt down adoption records and see if they include any medical history.
 Even if it was a closed adoption, you might be able to contact the agency to see if there was any stray information you can piece together about biological parents or grandparents.